 You should always prepare a best alternative to a negotiated agreement (BATNA) in your mind if your request is rejected.
 If the company are not in a position to increase your wage, what else are they willing to move on – bonuses, holiday, benefits, perks, training?

 You should also book in your next appraisal or catch-up during the meeting to ensure that you keep the conversation live.
 Finally, make sure you get anything promised in writing so that your employer cannot renege on anything.

 If I am offered a lower salary, should I negotiate?

-The most important thing is to find out why they are offering you a lower wage.
+The most important thing is to find out why they are offering you a lower rage.
 Understanding the context will allow you to negotiate accordingly – it’s about getting a salary which makes you feel valued, and reflects your skills and experiences.

 How should I go about this negotiation?

 As highlighted above, knowledge is power.
 The more you know, the more you will feel confident in your ability to construct a sound proposal.
 You should also consider your own career progression, if they are offering you a lower salary now, could they put in objectives for you to achieve in the next 3 to 6 months to get you to the salary you want.

 Should I disclose my current salary in job applications?